KILTprotocol/docs/docs/develop/02_chain/04_fullnode.md

 ---
-id: fullnode
+id: fullnode-setup
-title: How to set up a full node
+title: How to Set Up a Full Node
 ---

 import Tabs from '@theme/Tabs';